 Bridget Fonda plays Allie Jones, a New York career girl with a fabulously spacious apartment who advertises for a roommate to cure her depression after breaking up with her unfaithful boyfriend, Sam (Steven Weber).

-Terrified of loneliness, eschewing “Cooking For One” books, she gets Hedra Carlson (Jennifer Jason Leigh), a shy, introverted, non-threatening loner who needs to feel useful and wanted.
+Terrified of loneliness and eschewing “Cooking For One” books, she gets Hedra Carlson (Jennifer Jason Leigh), a shy, introverted, non-threatening loner who needs to feel useful and wanted.

 Before you can dial 911, the dowdy new girl in the spare room turns into the roommate from hell.
 She intercepts phone calls, erases messages, brings home a dog, and harasses the other tenants.